-The length of the route depends on where you start and end your trek, so it might be anywhere between 170 and 230 kilometers.
-You can accomplish it as few as 10 days or as many as 24 days if you go on a side trip.
-It usually takes 10 or 14 days to complete the shorter route, and 18-21 days to complete the whole trip.
+The route length depends on where you start and end your trek, so that it might be between 170 and 230 kilometers.
+You can accomplish it in as few as ten days or as many as 24 days if you go on a side trip.
+However, it usually takes 10 or 14 days to complete the shorter route and 18-21 days to complete the journey.

-The best seasons for trekking in the Annapurna region are fall (September to November) and spring (March-May).
-At the time, the skies are clear, and you will be able to enjoy spectacular views of the Annapurna and Dhaulagiri peaks.
+The best seasons for trekking in the Annapurna region are fall (September to November) and spring (March to May).
+At the time, the skies are clear, and you can enjoy spectacular views of the Annapurna and Dhaulagiri peaks.

 Is that hard?

-The Annapurna Circuit trek (ACT) is a moderately difficult trek.
+The Annapurna Circuit trekking (ACT) is moderately challenging.
 Although there is no technical climbing involved, it is helpful to have some hiking experience.
-The trip will take you through a diverse terrain and along different routes.
+The trip will take you through diverse terrain and along different routes.

-Yes, It is compulary to have the permits for Annapurna Circuit Trek.
-There are two types of permits that can be obtained from Nepal Tourism Board in Kathmandu or Pokhara.
+Yes, It is compulsory to have the permits for Annapurna Circuit Trek.
+Two permits can be obtained from the Nepal Tourism Board in Kathmandu or Pokhara.
 If you trek through an agency, they will arrange for you on your behalf.

 The Annapurna Circuit Trek is a popular trekking destination in Nepal.
 It offers stunning views of towering snow-capped peaks and lush valleys, taking you through some of the most beautiful mountain scenery.
 But it is a challenging trip.
 So, these 15 tips to help make your experience successful.